JorgeFernandes-Git/zau_bot/e3_rgb2agv/readme.md

-## Calibration of an RGB astra camera mounted on the AGV (sensor in motion calibration). https://github.com/JorgeFernandes-Git/zau_bot/issues/6
+## Calibration of an RGB astra camera mounted on the AGV (sensor in motion calibration).
+(Successful) https://github.com/JorgeFernandes-Git/zau_bot/issues/6
 _______________________________

 Summary: